bodzioboo/maze-algorithm/README.md

 to the target.

--**findRouteDepth** - this method finds the path between two points in the Maze.
+- **findRouteDepth** - this method finds the path between two points in the Maze.
 To do it, it uses the common depth-first search algorithm to find a point in the maze tree.
 It keeps track of the current path used by the algorithm, and as soon as the algorithm reaches destination, it returns the right path.